Pisgah, Texas: History

-John Wesley Hardin, the outlaw, taught school there for a short time in the 1860s while on the run from the law.
+John Wesley Hardin taught school there for a short time in the 1860s while on the run from the law.
 He claimed while there he shot a man's eye out just to win a bottle of whiskey in a bet.
 Hardin also wrote that his cousin, "Simp" Dixon, and he encountered a group of soldiers in the area, and each killed one before they fled the area.